WWII Communication Equipment - Part 3

 Using the C.R.
 300/1 as a Amateur Vintage Military Radio Station Receiver - My amateur military radio operations are on 75M and are scheduled for mornings or late-afternoons.
 Also, there aren't any local 570kc AM stations in my area.
 This results in no detectible AM-BC to IF leakage interference when using the C.R.
 300 as the station receiver on HF on 75M.
 I use a 135' tuned Inv Vee antenna fed with ladder line.
 No wave trap is necessary.
 If 630M operation is planned, luckily 472kc can easily be tuned on Band 4 where the 98kc IF eliminates the problem.

 As to the C.R.
 300's signal reproduction, the audio response is somewhat better than communications grade especially on strong AM signals.
 Cabinet installation greatly improves the lower end audio reproduction.
 Although the top band (8) responds well to the signal generator, decent reception on this range would require an antenna with some gain.
 Band 7 and 20M reception would also benefit by using a yagi or quad.
 Note: At this time I'm using a KTW61 RF amplifier tube instead of the original ARTH2 tube.
 That might have an effect on the higher frequencies (Band 7 & 8) which do seem a bit insensitive when compared to Band 6 and lower.
-An ARTH2 tube and a DH63 tube have been ordered and an update on any performance changes will be added here.
+An ARTH2 tube has been ordered and when installed any performance changes will be added here.
 Oct.
 5, 2020.
 UPDATE: Oct.
 9, 2020 - Installing an ARTH2 tube as the RF amplifier does significantly improve sensitivity and the increase is especially apparent above 6mc.
 40M signals are now strong and 20M DX signals are easy copy (and some are even strong.)
 Using 135' Tuned Inv-Vee antenna.

 Re-Restoration - I obtained CSR-5 SN:394 around 2010 from fellow ham and collector NU6AM.
 The receiver had been cosmetically restored earlier by K6DGH, who had had the cabinet and panel powder-coated in a brownish-gray color that was substantially darker than the beige wrinkle that has been found on some CSR-5 receivers.
 NU6AM, Jim, had obtained the receiver in "unfinished" condition and needing some electronic work.
 Jim did a "re-cap" job that was not particularly sympathetic using "yellow jackets" and IC electrolytics.
 I believe that Jim wasn't too impressed with the finished CSR-5 performance and that's why he eventually sold it to me.
 At that time, I repainted the dial escutcheon black wrinkle finish because it had been flat black with white rub-on "block" letters that weren't original (and were obviously an amateur application.)
 I also made new cables for the power supply to receiver hook-up since the cables that had been used were made from very small gauge wires that didn't look sufficient to provide the power supply connections without a substantial voltage drop.
 I didn't do anything else to the receiver except use it for a short time and then put it on display in the Western Historic Radio Museum in Virginia City, Nevada.